cwant/wire_skin/README.md

 ![Screenshot](documentation/wire_skin_demo1.png?raw=true "Screenshot")

+## Installation

+This software works with Blender 2.8 and earlier versions too.

+Check out the repository and look in the demo directory.

+This software may also be installed via pip:

+python3 -m pip install wire_skin

+or

+pip3 install wire_skin

 ## Motivation
 Blender has a skin modifier that does great things for a lot of meshes.
 It doesn't seem to do the right thing for some of the sorts of meshes I want 3D printed (usually the caps where the vertices are have an asymmetry that is displeasing to me).
 The meshes I am trying to create are typically geometric cages for presenting other 3D objects.